garrensmith/el-Redis/README.md

 # el-Redis

 Redis Clone implemented in erlang.
+Still very early days in the development of this.

 ## Run
 `make run`